kiliankoe/blog/content/post/itunes-mitm.md

 title = "Downloading older iOS app versions with iTunes"
 +++

+**Update** (2017-09-23):
+Apple recently removed the App Store entirely from iTunes (a welcome move), which kinda broke the entire workflow here.
+It is however still possible to download IPA files to your Mac through the use of [Apple Configurator 2](https://itunes.apple.com/de/app/apple-configurator-2/id1037126344?l=en&mt=12).

+1. Buy and download the app via your iOS device
+2. Open Apple Configurator and login under "Account"
+3. Connect your device, then go to "Add" > "Application" and choose the app in question from your purchase history
+4. A dialog will open asking you if you want to overwrite the app or continue in another fashion.
+As long as this dialog is open, the IPA file will be cached in `~/Library/Group Containers/K36BKF7T3D.group.com.apple.configurator/Library/Caches/Assets/TemporaryItems/MobileApps/`.

+This process at least helps with downloading current IPA files.
+The act of downloading older versions is left as an exercise to the reader.
+I have to add that I haven't checked if it's still possible, I'm just guessing that it doesn't differ too much from the process outlined below.

+---

 I recently held a talk about reverse engineering iOS apps at [Mobile Camp 2017](https://mobilecamp.de).
 There will be another post about said talk soon, since I'll be holding it again at our local Cocoaheads meetup in a few days, this time with a video recording 😊.

 One of my topics was taking a look into an app's bundle, for which I had an app in mind that bundled an interesting SQLite database[^1].
 I remembered stumbling across this a little while ago and thought it'd be something nice and small to show.
 On redownloading the current version of the app I noticed that the SQLite db was still there, but now encrypted 😿.
 Not wanting to look around for something else to demo I chose to force iTunes to just download an older version of the app instead.
 Doing so turned out to be rather easy if you're at least somewhat familiar with *man-in-the-middle* attacking yourself, something I also went over in my talk.